Sushreesatarupa/Getting-Started-With-Github/README.md

-Getting started with github and opensource
+Getting started with github and opensource<br>
+ And All the students are doing forking and creating pull requests.